Nagoya: Meetings, Incentives, Conferences, Exhibitions (MICE)

 The city has an increasing role in the meetings, incentives, conferencing, exhibitions (MICE) industry.
 It hosted in 1989 the World Design Expo (世界デザイン博覧会) for which the Nagoya Congress Center was constructed.
 It hosted the Expo 2005 and the Nagoya Protocol conference in 2010, as well as the G20 Aichi-Nagoya Foreign Ministers' Meeting in November 2019, which was held at the Nagoya Kanko Hotel and Kawabun.

 Technology

 Mechanized puppets, called "karakuri ningyō", are a traditional craft from the area.
 Robot technology is another rapidly developing industry.

 A materials engineering industry is developing.

 Brother Industries, which is known for office electronics such as multifunction printers is based in Nagoya, as is Hoshizaki Electric, which is known for commercial ice machines and refrigeration equipment.
 Many small machine tool and electronics companies are also based in the area.

-The World Expo 2005, also known as Aichi Expo was held near Nagoya in the neighboring cities of Nagakute and Seto from March 25 to September 25, 2005.
+The World Expo 2005, also known as Aichi Expo, was held near Nagoya in the neighboring cities of Nagakute and Seto from 25 March to 25 September 2005.